kieran11/CovidIncome/FSA_to_DA.md

 The final model includes:

 1. Median Income
-2. Share of Asian Population
+2. Share of different ethnicities as a percent of total population
 3. Household size
 4. Share of population older the age of 64